A festival for Writers and Readers

 TERESA BENETOS is currently working on, The Accidental Hostage, a memoir of how she became a hostage while working as a nurse in Iraq in 1990.
 Teresa also writes poetry and has been published in the Irish Times Abroad.
 Teresa has one daughter and lives with her husband, four cats and a dog; in her professional life Teresa has delivered many addresses to large audiences.

-MICHELLE TOM is currently working on her memoir, Ten Thousand Aftershocks, a collage style rite of passage memoir that explores the idea of seismic events as metaphor for family secrets, their repercussions and survival.
+MICHELLE TOM’s memoir, Ten Thousand Aftershocks, will be published by Harper Collins in September 2021.
+It is a collage style rite of passage memoir that explores the idea of seismic events as metaphor for family secrets, their repercussions and survival.
 Michelle’s work explores what it takes to turn away from the person holding you back in life – even if it’s your own mother.
 In 2019, Michelle was admitted to the ACT Hardcopy Manuscript Development Program, Non-Fiction.

 MARG HICKEY is an award-winning playwright and author.
 She holds a PhD in Australian literature, lectures at La Trobe University, is a regular guest on ABC radio and a judge for the Joseph Furphy literature prize.
 Marg’s research involves rural landscapes and examines how regional communities adapt in the age of the Anthropocene.
-Her new collection of short stories will be published in 2020.
+Rural Dreams, her new collection of short stories is written through the lens of landscape and takes a look at life outside the big smoke, introducing us to the kind of characters you might expect in the country, as well as some you might not.
 Marg lives in Beechworth with her husband and three sons.

 Writing Nature; Remembering History